MasterPu2020/RISCV32-Subset-CPU-for-JPEG-Encode/Readme.md

 while A and B then () :

     line1:
-    goto line2 if A is false
+    A is false goto line2
-    goto line2 if B is false
+    B is false goto line2
         ()
     goto line1
     line2: